cisco-ie/stenella/README.md

 - An easy to use, and straightforward API to hook into event notifications
 - Re-processing of any missed events during downtime as long as calendar subscriptions (env.TTL) is still valid
 - A MongoDB hooks for observers for more complicated task
-- Prune of old/stale events within a series of events -- essentially your observer will only recieve the latest event in time, so no need to handle rapid updates/cancellations within a short period of time
+- Prune of old/stale events within a series of events -- essentially your observer will only recieve the latest event in time, so no need to handle intermediate updates/cancellations within a short period of time

 ## Requirements
 - G Suite (Google Apps for Work)